On Graphical Models via Univariate Exponential Family Distributions: Experiments

 A Poisson graphical model was fit to the meta-miRNA data by performing neighborhood selection with the sparsity of the graph determined by stability selection \citep{liu_STARS_2010}.
-Our results in Figure~\ref{fig_example} (left) are consistent with the cancer genomic literature.
+The heuristic previously discussed was used to assess goodness-of-fit for our model.
+Out of the 40 node-neighborhoods tested via a likelihood ratio test, 36 exhibited $p$-values less than 0.05, and 34 were less than 0.05/40, the Bonferroni-adjusted significance level.
+These results show that the Poisson GLM is a significantly better fit for the majority of node-neighborhoods than the null model, indicating that our Poisson graphical model is appropriate for this data.
+The results of our estimated Poisson graphical model, Figure~\ref{fig_miRNA} (left), are consistent with the cancer genomics literature.
 First, the meta-miRNA inhibitory network has three major hubs.
-Two of these, mir-519 and mir-520, are known to be breast cancer tumor suppressors, suppressing growth by reducing HuR levels~\citep{abdelmohsen2010mir} and by targeting NF-KB and TGF-beta pathways \citep{keklikoglou2011microrna} respectively.
-The third major hub, mir-3156, is a miRNA of unknown function; from its major role in our network, we hypothesize that mir-3156 is also associated with tumor suppression.
+Two of these, miR-519 and miR-520, are known to be breast cancer tumor suppressors, suppressing growth by reducing HuR levels~\citep{abdelmohsen2010mir} and by targeting NF-KB and TGF-beta pathways \citep{keklikoglou2011microrna} respectively.
+The third major hub, miR-3156, is a miRNA of unknown function; from its major role in our network, we hypothesize that miR-3156 is also associated with tumor suppression.
 Also interestingly, let-7, a well-known miRNA involved in tumor metastasis \citep{yu2007let}, plays a central role in our network, sharing edges with the five largest hubs.
 This suggests that our Poisson graphical model has recovered relevant negative relationships between miRNAs with the five major hubs acting as suppressors, and the central let-7 miRNA and those connected to each of the major hubs acting as enhancers of tumor progression in breast cancer.